Free Buyers Guide

 There are dozens of considerations when evaluating a site.

-It’s usually too dangerous for them to effectively fight the fire because the high voltage DC power from the solar is still unaccounted for.
+It’s usually too dangerous for them to effectively fight the fire because the DC power from the solar is still unaccounted for.
 Rapid shutdown gives firefighters the control to save your home.

-If you don’t have rapid shutdown, you shouldn’t expect the fire department to save your home.
-There’s a high possibility that there are multiple live wires pumping out electricity from the solar panels on the roof.
-Any one of those hypothetical live wires could kill a firefighter.
+If you don’t have rapid shutdown, the fire department might not save your home.
+There’s a high possibility that there are multiple live wires containing electricity from the solar panels on the roof.
+Any one of those live wires could kill a firefighter.

 Your home is the most significant investment you’ve made in your life and you’re still paying it off.
-Why would you slap some cheap system on your greatest investment to save a thousand bucks?
+Why would you risk your greatest investment to save a thousand dollars?

 If you’re interested in learning a bit more about the cost of a solar system with DC architecture, you might want to check out the following article titled, String Inverters: Are They Worth It?